-What is the Speculative Sentiment Index (SSI)?
+What Is The Speculative Sentiment Index (SSI)?

 The Speculative Sentiment Index (SSI) is a proprietary tool offered by FXCM.
 Many technical indicators, such as moving averages, use past data and in a certain sense look in a backward fashion to understand trends.
 The SSI, however, analyses current data and is considered a leading indicator, meaning it can often signal a change in market direction before the change happens.
 The index is published twice a day by FXCM.

-The SSI focuses on buyers and sellers, comparing how many are active in the market and producing a ratio to indicate how traders are behaving in relation to a particular currency pair at any given time.
+The SSI focuses on the number of long vs short positions, comparing how many are active in the market and producing a ratio to indicate how traders are behaving in relation to a particular currency pair at any given time.

 A Contrarian Indicator